datawire/ambassador-docs/concepts/developers.md

 With this approach, there is no centralized Ambassador Edge Stack configuration file -- the routing configuration for Ambassador Edge Stack is associated with each service.
 This offers numerous benefits:

-* Agility: Service owners can change their Ambassador Edge Stack configuration without worrying about other end users or going through a central operations function.
+* Agility: Service owners can change their Ambassador Edge Stack configuration without worrying about other end-users or going through a central operations function.
 * Organizational scalability: Configuring individual routes in Ambassador Edge Stack is the responsibility of service owners, instead of a centralized team.
 * Maintainability: If a service is deleted, the route disappears with the service.
 All of the machinery used to manage Kubernetes manifests can be used with Ambassador Edge Stack without modification.